 EMERGENCY: Medicine and Human Rights since 1994

-Our history, from the first mission to Rwanda to over 9 million patients treated.
+Our history, from the first mission to Rwanda to 10 million patients treated.

 Milan, 1994: EMERGENCY, a humanitarian organisation founded to help civilian victims of war and poverty, was born.